 KINO-DOC documentary film core was established in December 2012, with the aim of running two documentary film courses (beginner, and advanced in the second year) with innovative programs that provide technical skills for both professionals and students from different areas of expertise.
-The courses teach the techniques of cinema from a theoretical point of view, by watching mainly films that are relevant to the history of documentary film, which are then explained and discussed.
-In practical terms the course enables students to film with up-to-date high resolution and low-cost cameras, digitally edit their work, and learn other post-production procedures on their computers.
+The courses teach the techniques of cinema from a theoretical point of view, mainly through the watching and discussing of those films which are most relevant within the history of documentary filmmaking.
+In practical terms the courses enable students to film with up-to-date high resolution and low-cost cameras, digitally edit their work, and learn other post-production procedures on their computers.

 KINO-DOC courses are designed to be rigorous, inexpensive and to incorporate an artistic approach to video that takes into account the constant innovative possibilities in the audiovisual world, allowing each student to go through the entire cinematic process, finishing the course with a self-made film (a short movie in the 1st year and a feature film in the 2nd year).